15 Best Authors Like Stephen King for Fans of Horror and Fantasy

 13. Laird Barron

-When you read books by Laird Barron, you might feel like there is an evil spirit in the same room as you, watching you turn the pages.
-His works have been specifically designed to play tricks on your mind, and you might even feel like there is something you have to get out of your head.
+When you read books by Laird Barron, you might feel like an evil spirit is in the same room as you, watching you turn the pages.
+His works have been specifically designed to play tricks on your mind and create the feeling of horror and suspense that only the best horror writers can emulate.

 One of the best Laird Barron books is The Croning, a novel that follows a geologist trying to spend his retirement with his wife in a peaceful countryside.
 His wife is an anthropologist and has spent her career exploring lost tribes.
 Unfortunately, the husband fears the dark, and his memory starts to weigh on him.